 If Codacy is already analyzing the branch, make sure that the Codacy Coverage Reporter detects the correct commit SHA-1 hash for the uploaded coverage data.

 Coverage was uploaded for a commit that no longer belongs to any branch on the Git repository, for example after a rebase or squash merge.
 The error status is expected in this scenario and you can ignore it.

 Due to technical limitations, Codacy only reports coverage for a commit after successfully completing the static code analysis of that commit.

 What causes the error?
 How to fix the error?
 Codacy hasn't finished analyzing the commit yet.
 Wait a few more minutes until Codacy completes the static code analysis for the commit and the status will update automatically.
-Codacy didn't analyze the commit on a private repository because the commit author isn't a member of the Codacy organization.
-Make sure that you add all commit authors as members of the Codacy organization.
+Codacy didn't analyze the commit on a private repository because the committer doesn't belong to the Codacy organization.
+Make sure that you add all committers to your Codacy organization.
 Codacy skipped analyzing the commit because there are more recent commits in the branch.
 Upload coverage data for the most recent commit in the branch.
 The setting Run analysis on your build server is on, but your client-side tools didn't upload results to Codacy.
 Make sure that your client-side tools run successfully and upload the results to Codacy to complete the analysis.
 Codacy ran into an error while analyzing the commit.
 Solve the issue that caused the analysis to fail (such as Codacy losing access to the repository), or contact us at email@example.com asking for help.

 Final report not sent#